-Now, Playtech is basically a software company.
+Playtech is basically a software company.
 However, the products significantly affect the experience that the players have, and the company also operates two casinos in Latvia and Romania, respectively.
 The question, therefore, is how the company handles these tasks.

 Playtech is increasingly focusing on regulated markets.
-In the first half of 2019, the share of revenue from regulated markets was 87 per cent, compared with 69 per cent in the same period last year.
+In 2019, the share of revenue from regulated markets was 88 per cent, versus 78 per cent in the same period last year.